browserengineering/book/book/animations.md

 certain kinds of clip animations as well.
 Adding threaded animations to our browser is left as an exercise at the end of this chapter.

-But it's super easy to thread scroll at this point, witih only one line of code
+But it's super easy to thread scroll at this point, with only one line of code
-changed: replace the dirty bit for compositing and raster withi just `set_needs_draw` when handing a scroll:
+changed: replace the dirty bit for compositing and raster with just `set_needs_draw` when handing a scroll:

 ``` {.python}